 “And how’s your father?”
 Randy’s mother asked.

-“Doing good, looking forward to retirement.”
+“Doing good as well, looking forward to retirement.”

 “So I suppose you two are going to the park to play some basketball?”
 Randy’s mother asked.